cfengine/design-center/sketches/libraries/copbl/README.md

 Authors: CFEngine AS, ahdinosaur

 ## Description
-CFEngine standard library (also known as COPBL)
+The portions of the CFEngine standard library (also known as COPBL) that are compatible with 3.4.0 releases

 ## Dependencies
 none